japa/japa.dev/content/docs/test-context.md

 Since getters and macros are added at runtime, you must inform the TypeScript compiler about these new properties separately.

-You can make use of [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to define these properties at a static level.
+You can make use of [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to define these properties.

-Create a new file, `bin/japaTypes.ts`, and paste the following code inside it.
+Create a new file, `bin/japa_types.ts`, and paste the following code inside it.

 ```ts
 declare module '@japa/runner' {